Bukson01/Kogi-And-Abuja-Max-Temperature-Forecast-Using-Arima-Model/README.md

 numpy - One of the libraries used for this.

 Author
-@Bukason - Sole author for this program.
+@Bukson01 - Sole author for this program.
 Mentioned all the help received in 'Acknowledgements' section.

 # Acknowledgement
 pandas docs - pandas documentation was immensely helpful in understanding the implemention of pandas methods used in this project.